linkml/linkml/docs/howtos/ontologies-as-values.md

 Next, we'll look at an ontologist's way to model the same domain.
 Let's first summarize the LinkML model:

-- both individuals like Napolean as well as taxonomic concepts like human, cat, are *instances*
+- Individuals such as Napoleon as well as taxonomic concepts such as human or cat are *instances*
 - individuals like Napoleaon instantiate "individual organism", whereas taxonomic concepts instantiate Species, Genus, etc
 - we can add more properties and constraints on each LinkML class, e.g.
     - make `species` a required field